thalient-ai/zotero-scripts/README.md

 	![Screenshot](doc/zotero_5a.webp)

 9. Enter the search term.
 The script supports regular expressions and can handle blank fields.
-Because the `Publisher` field of the selected items contains both blank and populated values, we will use the wildcard `*` this field blank.
+Because the `Publisher` field of the selected items contains both blank and populated values, we will use the wildcard `*`.

 	![Screenshot](doc/zotero_6.webp)